uullll/539_final/README.md

 This project develops a melanoma detector using CNN-based architectures.
 Our project is inspired by the 2020 SIIM-ISIC competition.
 See https://www.kaggle.com/competitions/siim-isic-melanoma-classification for more details.

 ## Data
-Datasets are available for download at https://challenge2020.isic-archive.com/.
+Datasets are available for download at https://challenge2020.isic-archive.com/ and https://www.kaggle.com/datasets/andrewmvd/isic-2019.

 ## Environment
 - Python >= 3.8